 Now is the time to begin building good credit.
 This can be a little tricky, since the Credit CARD Act makes a little more difficult for those under the age of 21 to get a credit card.
 However, if you have a part time job, you may be able to qualify for a student credit card, on your own, with a low limit (probably no more than $500), since your job proves that you should be able to handle a small credit obligation.
 A secured credit card — one that reports your payment history to credit bureaus — is another option.
 You can also get a car loan or a small personal loan with someone as co-signer to help you establish a credit history.
 Here are some credit card options students:

-- Best Student Credit Cards (and tips for wise credit card use).
+- Featured Student Credit Cards (and tips for wise credit card use).

 - Secured Credit Cards (Pros and Cons of secured cards).